 Can a Chromebook be a college laptop?
 The answer is quite simple.
 Yes!
 Absolutely, a Chromebook can be a college laptop.
-However, there are many things to consider when purchasing a college laptop and we will be discussing all of them below.
+It’s budget and the battery life is amazing!

 There are a few things students should think about before purchasing a Chromebook.
 While they are tough and powerful machines, they may not be right for every college student out there.
 Remember to keep these things in mind before making that big decision.

 You’ll likely be looking for a laptop that’s relatively cheap because, let’s face it, most college students don’t have a lot of cash to burn (or even a lot of cash) regardless of how many hours you work in the summer.

 Chromebooks are insanely cheap for the power you get with decent models averaging about $250 and higher end models just brushing the $700 mark.

 2. What sort of device is best for you as a college student?